BabaDorin/dotnet-benchmarks/DotnetBenchmarks/Mappers/README.md

 # End note
 Benchmarking tool: [BenchmarkDotNet][7]

 [7]: <https://benchmarkdotnet.org/>

 > If you have any concerns regarding these benchmarks, feel free to create an issue.
+Also, note that the results depend on model's nature and you might get different outcome for a more complex dto, which most probably will imply additional mapper configuration <= an aspect that has not been covered by these benchmarks.